newdaveespionage/forwardjs/better_code_review.md

 	- better communication
 - Pair programming
 	- good level of awkward
+- Talk about the code
+- Self-directed commentary
+- Avoid "you"

 Challenges and solutions
 ------------------------

 - Being Right solutions:
 	- define style guides
 	- use linters